bhop0/Censorer/README.md

 - **External Bad Words List:** Utilizes an external bad words list from a specified file (`badwords.txt` by default).
 - **Substitution Handling:** Can detect words even when substituted with characters, leveraging a substitution dictionary from a JSON file (`bypass.json` by default).
 - **Hardcoded Bad Words:** Includes a hardcoded list of bad words for enhanced detection accuracy.
-- **User-friendly Output:** Provides a clear indication of detected bad words in the input text.

 ## Installation